 Distinctive or historic materials, features, finishes, construction techniques or examples of building craftsmanship of a building shall be retained and preserved.
-The removal of distinctive materials or alteration of features, spaces and spatial relationships that characterize a property shall be avoided.
-Applicants shall identify, retain and preserve masonry features that are important in defining the overall historic character of the building (such as walls, brackets, railings, cornices, window and door surrounds, steps and columns) and decorative ornament and other details, such as tooling and bonding patterns, coatings and color.
+The removal of distinctive materials or alteration of features, spaces and spatial relationships that characterize a property shall be prohibited.
+Applicants shall identify, retain, and preserve masonry features that are important in defining the overall historic character of the building (such as, but not limited to: walls, brackets, railings, cornices, window and door surrounds, steps and columns), as well as decorative ornament and other details, such as tooling and bonding patterns, coatings, and color.

-Applicants shall identify, retain and preserve wood features that are important in defining the overall historic character of the building (such as siding, cornices, brackets, window and door surrounds, and steps) and their paints, finishes and colors.
+Applicants shall identify, retain and preserve wood features that are important in defining the overall historic character of the building (such as, but not limited to: siding, cornices, brackets, window and door surrounds, and steps) and their paints, finishes and colors.

 Applicants shall identify, retain and preserve storefronts and their functional and decorative features that are important in defining the overall historic character of the building.
-The storefront materials (including wood, masonry, metals, ceramic tile, clear glass, and pigmented structural glass) and the configuration of the storefront are significant, as are features, such as display windows, base panels, bulkheads, signs, doors, transoms, kick plates, corner posts, piers, and entablatures.
+The storefront materials (including wood, masonry, metals, ceramic tile, clear glass, and pigmented structural glass) and the configuration of the storefront are significant, as are features, such as, but not limited to: display windows, base panels, bulkheads, signs, doors, transoms, clerestory windows, kick plates, corner posts, piers, and entablatures.
 The removal of inappropriate, non-historic cladding, false mansard roofs, and other more recent, non-historic or insignificant alterations can help reveal the historic character of the storefront.
+If the original façade has been covered, then it should be uncovered if structurally feasible.

 Deteriorated historic features shall be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinct feature, the new feature will match the old in design, color, texture, and where possible, materials.
+Missing features will be substantiated by documentary and physical evidence and shall only be replaced with new materials that match the existing historic material in composition, size, shape, texture, pattern, color and detail.

+Materials that are not visually compatible with the original façade, such as shiny metals, mirror glass, plastic panels, and vinyl windows or doors are prohibited, unless they can be documented through historic images or similar documentation.

-Replacement of missing features will be substantiated by documentary and physical evidence.Acceptable Building Materials: A historic material found on the existing building used for the same purpose or location will be found to be acceptable.
+A historic material found on the existing building used for the same purpose or location will be found to be acceptable.
 Where necessary or desirable due to lack of historic materials, equivalency of alternative materials, or other reasons demonstrated to the satisfaction of the Administrator, applicants may use a compatible substitute material that reproduces the overall appearance and aesthetic of the historic material.

-Non-historic buildings (building built less than fifty years ago) in the B1 shall be renovated in accordance with the standards set forth in Subsection.
+Non-historic buildings (building built less than fifty years ago) in the B1 and buildings previously renovated or altered so that no historic features or materials remain shall be renovated in accordance with the standards set forth in Subsection 14.09.06(H).

+Non-historic materials or features may be repaired.
+Color Field Materials.

+If paint removal is not structurally feasible, painted field materials may be repainted.

+Non-painted field materials may not be painted.

+Paint color should be similar to the original color of the field material, the existing painted color of the field material, or a color from the Benjamin Moore Historical Collection series or equivalent.

+Trim Materials

+If paint removal is not structurally feasible, painted trim materials may be repainted.

+Non-painted trim materials may not be painted.

+When previously painted brick or stone trim, such as window lintels or sills must be repainted, paint color should be similar to the original color of the field material, the existing painted color of the field material, or a color from the Benjamin Moore Historical Collection series or equivalent.